Sebastian Mila

-Sebastian Mila (born 10 July 1982) is a Polish former footballer who played as an attacking midfielder for clubs including; Lechia Gdańsk, Dyskobolia Grodzisk Wielkopolski and Śląsk Wrocław.
-His longest spell at a club was with Śląsk Wrocław with whom he won the Ekstraklasa and Polish Super Cup.
-He played for two teams outside of Poland; Austria Wien in Austria, who he won the Austrian Bundesliga with.
-And had a short spell with Vålerenga in Norway.
-Mila was an international for the Poland national team getting a total of 38 caps and scoring 8 goals for his national team and was included in the nation's squad for the 2006 FIFA World Cup.
+Sebastian Mila (born 10 July 1982) is a Polish former professional footballer who played as an attacking midfielder.
+He was most recently the assistant coach of the Poland national team.

+His longest spell at a club was with Śląsk Wrocław, with whom he won the Ekstraklasa and Polish Super Cup.
+He played for two teams outside of Poland; Austria Wien in Austria, where he won the Austrian Bundesliga and the Austrian Cup, and had a short spell with Vålerenga in Norway.
+Mila was an international for the Poland national team, earning a total of 38 caps and scoring 8 goals, and was included in the nation's squad for the 2006 FIFA World Cup.

 Club career

 Early years

 Born in Koszalin, Mila grew up playing for local teams Gwardia Koszalin and Bałtyk Koszalin before he moved to Gdańsk at the age of 16 and started training with the Lechia Gdańsk youth teams.
 Lechia Gdańsk at this time were known as Lechia-Polonia Gdańsk due to the merger between Lechia Gdańsk and Polonia Gdańsk.